rajputdivyanshu81/rajputdivyanshu81/README.md

 Libraries and Tools

-Aetherity: For creating elegant and modern UI components.
+Aceternity: For creating elegant and modern UI components.

 Scadcn: A library for building scalable and maintainable UI components.